 inA inB outExp outMantissa I Certify Correct -------- -------- ------ -------------- ----------------- 10101100 00110101 110010 01100110100101 Y 00000101 10110101 101010 01010101010101 Y 01010100 11101010 010100 11010101100101 no // this indicates I recognize there is an error here

 Clarity.
-For full credit, your submission must be easily readable, understandable, and well commented.
+For full credit, your submission must be easily understandable and well commented.
+Print code and CAD reports using a mono-spaced font (e.g., Courier) and a small size such as 9 point.

 Before getting started, go through the verilog notes located under Course Readings on the course home page.